Tonydum/Gym-member-churn-analysis/README.md

 ## Key Insights

+1. Churn by Gender:

+- Male Churn Rate: Approximately 51% of churned members are male.

+- Female Churn Rate: The remaining 49% are female.

+- The churn rate is fairly balanced between genders, suggesting churn mitigation strategies should target both genders equally.

-1. Churn by Age:
+2. Churn by Age:

 - 18-25 Years: Highest churn rate at 66%.

 - 36-41 Years: Lowest churn rate at 9%.

-- Insight: Younger members (18-30 years) are at a much higher risk of leaving the gym.
+- Younger members (18-30 years) are at a much higher risk of leaving the gym.
 Tailored engagement programs, such as fitness challenges and social events, can help retain this demographic.

+3. Churn by Contract Period:

+- 1-Month Contracts: The highest churn rate at 42%.

+- 1-6 Month Contracts: Moderate churn rate at 12%.

+- 6-12 Month Contracts: Lowest churn rate at 2%.

+- Members on shorter contracts are more likely to churn.
+Incentivizing longer-term contracts with discounts or added benefits could significantly reduce churn.

-3. Churn by Lifetime:
+4. Churn by Lifetime:

-- Members with less than 3 months of membership have a churn rate of 42%.
+- Less than 3 Months: Highest churn rate at 42%.

-3. Churn by Age:

-- Younger members (18-25 years) churn the most (66%), while older members (36-41 years) churn the least (9%).
+- 3-6 Months: Churn rate decreases to 4%.

+- 6-12 Months: Churn is negligible for members beyond 6 months.

+- Members are most vulnerable to churn within the first three months.
+Strengthening onboarding programs and offering early engagement incentives are critical during this period.

-4. Churn by Class Frequency:
+5. Churn by Class Frequency

-- Medium and low attendance lead to higher churn rates (37% and 35%).
+- Low Frequency (≤1 visit/month): Churn rate at 35%.

+- Medium Frequency (1-2 visits/month): Churn rate at 37%.

-- High attendance correlates with lower churn (14%).
+- High Frequency (>2 visits/month): Lowest churn rate at 14%.

+- Members with higher class attendance are more engaged and less likely to churn.
+Encouraging consistent gym visits through rewards or personalized plans could boost retention.

-5. Churn by Additional Charges:
+6. Churn by Additional Charges

+- Low Spenders (<$50): Highest churn rate at 36%.

+- Medium Spenders ($50-$150): Churn rate at 32%.

-- Low Spenders have the highest churn rate (36%), while High Spenders churn at 18%.
+- High Spenders (>$150): Lowest churn rate at 18%.

+- Members who spend more on additional services, such as personal training or nutrition counseling, are less likely to leave.
+Promoting these services through bundled packages or trials can increase engagement.

 ## Dashboard